Complex Spinal Deformity Correction in Port-of-Spain, Trinidad

 UVA Health System, Department of Orthopaedic Surgery, Division of Spine Surgery

-Surgical theatre equipment upgrades were provided by funds from the Trinidad Health Department and private donors.
+Additionally, surgical theatre equipment upgrades were provided by funds from the Trinidad Health Department and private donors.
 These funds were used to add a Jackson table.

 Over the course of 3/4 Clinical Rotations a year, 35 complex spinal deformity cases have been operated.
 An example is shown below: